State Law Guide · Updated January 2026

 Does Texas require written wear standards?

 Yes.
-Under Texas law and federal Regulation M, lessors must provide written standards for what constitutes excess wear at the beginning of your lease.
+Under the Texas Deceptive Trade Practices Act (DTPA) and federal Regulation M, lessors must provide written standards for what constitutes excess wear at the beginning of your lease.
 If they didn't, their ability to charge is limited.

 What is the Credit Card Test in Texas?